Aingargiola/Learning-github-/README.md

 Anthony Ingargiola 9:38 PM
 # Learning Github for Cyber boot camp
-This is some basic coding and bash scripting used when i was a student of savvycodders cyber bootcamp
+This is some basic coding and bash and powershell scripting used when i was a student of savvycodders cyber bootcamp

 ## Table of Contents:
   1. [Description](#description)